 The understanding of sarcoma and the treatment of sarcoma patients has improved significantly in recent decades, with the integration of multidisciplinary treatment and molecular diagnostics being the most important achievements in clinical practice.
 However, physicians caring for sarcoma patients are still confronted with a variety of clinical scenarios and regularly have to make decisions based on sparse or even missing data.
 Even if the experience available at large sarcoma centers in the treatment of sarcoma patients can partially compensate for the lack of objective evidence, this experience also has its limits, especially in extremely rare diseases.

-The aim of SarcBOP is to create a comprehensive database that collects, integrates, and analyzes all important demographic, molecular, clinical, pathological, and radiological treatment information on sarcomas.
-Additionally, patient-reported outcome questionnaires (PROs) are sent to the patient every six months to assess and document the participants' perceived health status.
-These questionnaires (PROs) are regularly provided either on paper or electronically (see -> Electronic Data Collection with MyEDC).
+The aim of SarcBOP is to create a comprehensive database that collects, integrates and analyzes all important demographic, molecular, clinical, pathological and radiological treatment information on sarcomas.
+Additionally, patient questionnaires (PROs) are sent out every six months to assess and document the subjectively perceived state of health of the participants.
+The patient questionnaires (PROs) are either paper-based or electronic (see -> Electronic data collection with MyEDC).

 According to the affected body region:

-As part of the research project PROSa+ (Ethics Approval: SR+BO-EK-452112024), funded by the German Cancer Aid within the priority program “Long-Term Cancer Survivors – Data Collection and Analysis,” additional one-time questionnaires may be distributed to SarcBOP patients who meet the following criteria, provided they have given their consent:
+As part of the PROSa+ research project (ethics vote: SR+BO-EK-452112024), funded by the German Cancer Aid as part of the priority program “Long-term Cancer Survivors - Data Collection and Data Analysis”, additional questionnaires can be issued once to SarcBOP patients who meet the following criteria after consenting to SarcBOP:

-• GSLTPAQ – The Godin-Shephard Questionnaire on Physical Activity in Leisure Time
+- GSLTPAQ - The Godin-Shephard Leisure-Time Physical Activity Questionnaire

-The data collected in PROSa+ provides insights into the significant impacts of the disease on the daily lives of the affected individuals and allows conclusions to be drawn about their physical and mental state before, during, and after treatment.
+The data collected in PROSA+ provides information about important influences of the disease on the everyday life of those affected and allows conclusions to be drawn about the physical and mental condition of patients before, during and after treatment.

-To promote synergies between research consortia (e.g., SarcBOP and PROSa+), we make patient questionnaires (PROs) from SarcBOP available for scientific evaluation within PROSa+, provided that patients in SarcBOP have explicitly agreed to the use of their data beyond SarcBOP.
+In order to promote synergies between research consortia (e.g. SarcBOP and PROSa+), we make patient questionnaires (PROS) from SarcBOP available to PROSa+ for scientific evaluation, provided that patients in SarcBOP have explicitly agreed to the use of their data beyond SarcBOP.

 In addition, tissue and blood samples are continuously collected in SarcBOP and stored in the biobank; the benefits of this systematic storage of tissue and blood samples are manifold: